Post edited: August 14, 2025

 You can also filter course sections by whether they are part of the ZTC in the filter menu when you are building (or rebuilding) your schedule.

-For courses that aren’t part of the ZTC, don’t worry: there are still lots of ways for you to get your books without breaking the bank.
+For courses that aren’t part of ZTC, don’t worry: there are still lots of ways for you to get your books without breaking the bank.
 Visit our Be Book Smart tips page for more affordable textbook options!

 5. Get familiar with your home campus